Beyond The One Line

 Millions of dollars were sunk into 4K LED monitors and projector screens.
 However, since these screens absorb laser light, laser pointers became useless and operators lost the ability to highlight issues and quickly and effectively communicate them to colleagues.
 We have thus weakened our ability to interact with our tools at precisely the same time that the grid has become more complex, more complicated, requiring faster responses.
 That’s a poor recipe for achieving the desired outcomes.

-Rethinking Solutions Using Human Factors and Psychology
+Rethinking Solutions Using Human Factors Engineering

 While millions were spent on these new tools, the essential human factors were largely overlooked.
-Current vendors focus too much on optimizing technology interoperability without considering the impact on human operators.
+Current vendors focus on optimizing technology interoperability without considering the impact on human operators.
 This state of affairs must change if we all want the continued benefit of a power grid system capable of the stable and predictable delivery of electricity.
 The key to addressing the current situation lies in understanding how humans perceive and react to information, and providing operators with information in ways that can be best perceived and acted upon.

 The control room must be optimized to enable it as an organization where the people and tools work best together, a system in which operators are not only well-trained, but one where the systems they use provide them with the information they need, in an easily digestible manner.